Glitch systematics on the observation of massive black-hole binaries with LISA: Introduction

 In addition to the abundance of astrophysical sources, the LISA data stream will be polluted by noise transients.
 These artifacts, also called ``glitches'' from a terminology borrowed from ground-based detectors, have been observed at a rate of about one per day and extensively characterized by the LISA Pathfinder (LPF) mission \cite{2016PhRvL.116w1101A,2018PhRvL.120f1101A}.
 Efforts are ongoing to understand the origin of the LPF glitches by capitalizing on the collected data and eliminating them by design in the LISA hardware.
 Previous studies stressed the need to assess their impact on the scientific return of the LISA mission~\cite{2022PhRvD.106f2001A,2022PhRvD.105d2002B}.
 The physical nature of glitches in LPF still needs to be fully understood, with possible interpretations including outgassing phenomena, electronics events, and eddy current transients~\cite{2022PhRvD.106f2001A}.
 Moreover, new types of unexpected noise artifacts can appear in LISA because of the increased complexity of both spacecraft and payload design compared to LPF.
 Because the occurrence and morphology of glitches in the full LISA setup are uncertain, a conservative approach is to prepare a robust data analysis strategy to mitigate their impact downstream.

 Tackling the fundamental challenge of including glitches in parameter-estimation pipelines is well recognized by the LISA Consortium as part of the core preparation activities for the imminent mission adoption.
 To this end, a set of LISA Data Challenges (LDCs)~\cite{ldcweb} are in progress to develop and demonstrate data-analysis readiness.
 Among others, the LDC nicknamed \textit{Spritz} is devoted to investigating glitches and gaps in the reconstruction of signals from massive black-hole binaries (MBHBs).
+Approaches to the GW bursts detection in presence of glitches have been explored in the past both for LISA~\cite{2019PhRvD..99b4019R} and ground-based detectors~\cite{2021PhRvD.103d4013C}.

 A recent analysis suggests the adoption of heavy-tailed likelihoods to mitigate the effect of noise transients upon the inference of GW sources~\cite{2023arXiv230504709S}.
 In this work, we instead assess for the first time the impact of glitches on short-lived MBHB signals performing direct, joint parameter estimation.
 We present a complete analytical derivation of the LISA response to two types of instrumental artifacts as detected by LPF, namely force and displacement transients of the test masses.
 We then report results by including both models in a large, multi-source parameter estimation framework for LISA data analysis.
 This infrastructure, called \textsc{Balrog}, is currently under active development and has already been tested against different astrophysical sources (see e.g. Refs.~\cite{2020ApJ...894L..15R,2021PhRvD.104d4065B,2022arXiv220403423K,2022arXiv221010812F,2022arXiv221202572P}).